SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

 Firewood and water collection is included as a specific activity where women and girls tend to bear a high load.
 Here, `collected` is excluded as it tends to produce works where water samples were collected, not the activity of firewood/water collection.

 Using `NEAR` for "formal/informal" care is important, as many works specify the type of care (e.g. "informal dementia care").

+This query consists of 1 phrase.
+The structure is _unpaid care and domestic work_.

 ```py
 TS=